Final report for FNE20-965

 Staph aureus is a common contagious mastitis organism worldwide, causing significant economic losses on both organic and conventional dairy farms.
 Decades of research have developed extensive knowledge about this antibiotic resistant organism, but successful treatment and prevention through vaccination remains low, and the challenge remains for farmers.
 Management of the problem relies heavily on culling infected cows and on cultural practices to prevent new infections of healthy cows.
 In the summer of 2018, we experienced an outbreak of Staph aureus on our organic dairy.
-About one third of our herd tested positive, including several young cows, making it cost prohibitive to cull of all the infected cows.
-This proposal seeks to test recommendations from New Zealand that may help prevent new infections, and that show potential to help cows overcome existing cases.
-For this study, we will adopt rigorous milking hygiene and cattle management practices as part of our day to day operations, and trial new dry cow treatments and management approaches.
-We will culture milk samples of Staph aureus positive and negative cows on a frequent testing schedule to evaluate the efficacy of the dry cow treatments and aim for 100% prevention of new cases in mid-lactation cattle during the study period.
-We will share our findings electronically through frequently used online dairy forums, a presentation at Wolfes Neck Center’s Organic Dairy Farmer Training Program in Freeport, ME, and a presentation at a milk quality workshop in cooperation with the Maine Organic Milk Producers and UMaine Cooperative Extension.
+About one third of our herd tested positive, including several young cows, making it cost prohibitive to cull all the infected cows.
+This proposal sought to test recommendations from New Zealand that may help prevent new infections, and that show potential to help cows overcome existing cases.
+For this study, we adopted rigorous milking hygiene and cattle management practices as part of our day to day operations.
+However, due to challenges during the Covid-19 lockdown, we were not able to transport frozen milk samples to the lab in adherence to our frequent testing schedule to sample Staph aureus positive and negative cows to evaluate the efficacy of the experimental dry cow treatments and management approaches, nor trial new mid-lactation treatments.
+It is questionable as to whether we achieved our goal of 100% prevention of new cases in mid-lactation cattle during the study period, but we did achieve higher milk quality and a higher pay price for our milk.
+We will share our findings electronically through frequently used online dairy forums, and one-on-one with other farms in our community.
+Plans for public presentations at Wolfe's Neck Center’s Organic Dairy Farmer Training Program in Freeport, ME, and at a milk quality workshop held in cooperation with the Maine Organic Milk Producers and UMaine Cooperative Extension, remain on hold at present.

 In a second year of study testing staph aureus management in the practical setting of a working organic dairy, our research would seek to: